A 180-degree turn can be broken down into three different components:

 The entry phase is where most of the important technical features exist and is where you want to focus your coaching time.
 Interestingly, it is the component which we know the least about as deceleration remains poorly understood.
 In the entry phase, if you are slow, performance suffers.
 If you are fast, but end up in a rubbish position, performance suffers.

 This isn’t saying that the re-acceleration isn’t important, just that the effectiveness in the re-acceleration is difficult without a good competent entry phase.
-Unless you just go slowly, which isn’t useful for anything.
+Unless you just go slowly, which of course isn’t useful for anything!

 “The deceleration component should begin as late as possible, but as early as required to suit each athlete’s deceleration capabilities”